 Once your pumpkin bread has cooled, how you store it can alter the moistness as well.
 If you opt to store it on the countertop, make sure it has an air-tight lid.
 You can also store it in the fridge or freezer.
 Should you choose cold storage, you’ll still need to cover your pumpkin bread to prevent the outside from becoming dry/hard.

 RAISE has hundreds of recipes and hundreds more resources for people with special diets, restricted diets, food allergies, and more.
-Our Trial Membership (Just a Month) is a great place to start.
+The Trial Membership (Just a Month) is a great place to start.

 Does canned pumpkin contain gluten?